-The year 1924 will always be remembered by students of economic history as the year in which Reginald McKenna "blew the gaff" on the banking system in his now-famous admission to the shareholders of the Midland Bank, in January, 1924; "I am afraid the ordinary citizen will not like to be told that the banks can, and do create money.
+The year 1924 will always be remembered by students of economic history as the year in which Reginald McKenna "blew the gaff" on the banking system in his now-famous admission to the shareholders of the Midland Bank, in January, 1924; "I am afraid the ordinary citizen will not like to be told that the hanks can, and do, create money.
 The amount of money in existence varies only with the action of the banks in increasing and decreasing deposits and bank purchases.
 Every loan, overdraft or bank purchase creates a deposit, and every repayment of a loan, overdraft, or bank sale destroys a deposit.
-AND THEY WHO CONTROL THE CREDIT OF A NATION, DIRECT THE POLICY OF GOVERNMENTS, AND HOLD IN THE HOLLOW OF THEIR HANDS THE DESTINY OF THE PEOPLE."
+AND THEY WHO CONTROL THE CREDIT OF A NATION,

+DIRECT THE POLICY OF GOVERNMENTS, AND HOLD IN THE HOLLOW OF THEIR HANDS THE DESTINY OF THE PEOPLE."

 Such an admission must have shocked Mr. Norman.
-But there was even worse to come.
-Sir "The Governor of the Bank of England must be the autocrat who dictates the terms upon which alone the Government can obtain borrowed money."
+But there was even worse Sir Drummond Fraser, vice-president of the Institute of Bankers, said: The Governor of the Bank of England must be the autocrat who dictates the terms upon which alone the Government can obtain borrowed money."